naninovel/docs/docs/en/guide/characters.md

 ## Poses

-Each character has `Poses` property allowing to specify named states (poses).
+Each character has a `Poses` property allowing you to specify named states (poses).

 ![](https://i.gyazo.com/a049313d5c7cfa9897dd8c5f5ee00af3.png)